alephchixi/habitat-core/README.md

 # HABITAT Core

-`habitat-core` is the public, open, minimal codebase for HABITAT.md.
+`habitat-core` is the public, open, minimal codebase for HABITAT.md, the same used in https://habitatmd.net.

 It is intended for: